smutch/phytest/docs/testFiles.rst

 The interface follows the Pytest model of testing i.e. tests are defined as Python functions (or class methods) containing assert statements that are collected and evaluated at run-time.
 Tests that fail are captured and reported to the user allowing for repeatable and automated testing.
-Pytest provides many convenient helper functions for testing phylogenetic analyses including methods for testing sequences, alignments, trees and metadata files.
+Phytest provides many convenient helper functions for testing phylogenetic analyses including methods for testing sequences, alignments, trees and metadata files.

 Phytest fixtures